jogonba2/MiMIC/README.md

 > [!IMPORTANT]
 > This feature will be released after the competition ends, keep posted! 🤓

+We plan to release code to build a dataset for multimodal machine-generated content as the one in MiMIC.

 It will be as easy as calling the `generate_dataset` endpoint:

 ```python